🕯️ Tutorial · 6 min read

 Finished candle with seam line cleaned and wick trimmed

-Scrape the seam line off with a knife or fingernail.
-Trim the wick to ~6 mm.
+Scrape the seam line off with a fingernail or knife and trim the wick to ~6 mm.
 If you used fragrance, cure 1–2 weeks before burning so the scent binds.

 Troubleshooting

-Dry-fit and check for daylight at the seam.
-Double-wrap the rubber bands; if there's still a gap, reprint with 4 walls.
-For molds > 100 mm, switch to #84 bands.
+The halves aren't closing tight.
+Dry-fit and look for daylight at the seam, double-wrap the rubber bands, and reprint with 4 walls if a gap remains.
+For molds over 100 mm switch to #84 bands.

-Either you skipped mold release, demolded too early (under 4 h), or the cavity has undercuts.
+You skipped mold release, demolded too early (under 4 h), or the shape has undercuts.
 Run warm water over the outside for 30 s, then try again.

-Print layer lines on the candle.
-Fixes in order: reprint at 0.12 mm, sand the cavity (400/800 grit), or coat with XTC-3D for a glass finish.
+Those are print layer lines.
+Fixes in order: reprint at 0.12 mm, sand the cavity (400 → 800 grit), or coat it with XTC-3D for a glass finish.

 Air bubbles in the candle

-Pour slower at the right temperature.
-Make sure the vent isn't plugged.
-Gently tap the filled mold 2–3 times to release trapped bubbles.
+Pour slower at the right temperature, make sure the vent isn't plugged, and tap the filled mold gently 2–3 times to release trapped air.

 The PLA mold deformed